duanxianpi/InstalCal/README.md

+# InstaCal
+Can't find information about what you're eating.
+Well, let the InstaCal application do it for you.
+This application processes the image you upload to provide data on what you eat.
+It tells you the calories, and a breif description about what the food is.
+Enhance your life by using this application in your everyday life!

 ## Inspiration
 We were inspired to build this app because we were interested in machine learning and bringing a more cohesive user experience into our current web development design skills, and believed that this would be an excellent opportunity to develop and try out some of those skills!